Russia ready to continue uninterrupted fuel shipments to India: Putin - www.lokmattimes.com

 Russia ready to continue uninterrupted fuel shipments to India: Putin

-At a joint press meet with Prime Minister Narendra Modi here, Putin said: "We are ready to continue uninterrupted shipments of fuel for the growing Indian economy."
+At a joint press meet with Prime Minister Narendra Modi here, Putin said that "We are ready to continue uninterrupted shipments of fuel for the growing Indian economy".

-The announcement came as both countries signed multiple agreements, covering sectors from fertilisers and food safety to shipping and maritime logistics, and Prime Minister Modi highlighted economic cooperation between the two nations, saying: "India and Russia have agreed on an economic cooperation program to expand trade till 2030."
+The announcement came as both the countries signed multiple agreements, covering sectors from fertilisers and food safety to shipping and maritime logistics, as Prime Minister Modi highlighted economic cooperation between the two nations, saying that, "India and Russia have agreed on an economic cooperation program to expand trade till 2030."

 India had become the top buyer of Russia's seaborne oil in the wake of the Ukraine war, but has recently cut crude imports due to US sanctions on leading Russian producers Rosneft and Lukoil.